nizamimursudlu/petplaats-MERN/README.md

 Steps:

-Install npm install
+Install: npm install

-Run npm run dev
+Run: npm run dev

 Runs the app in the development mode.